Islam in the United Kingdom: Politics

 Muslims are playing an increasingly prominent role in political life.
 Nineteen Muslim MPs were elected in the December 2019 general election, and there are nineteen Muslim peers in the House of Lords.

-The majority of British Muslims vote for the Labour Party, however there are some high-profile Conservative Muslims, including former Minister for Faith and Communities and former Co-Chairman and the Conservative Party Sayeeda Warsi, described by The Guardian as a 'rising star' in the Tory party.
-The Guardian stated that "The treasury minister is highly regarded on the right and would be the Tories' first Muslim leader."
-Salma Yaqoob is the former leader of the left-wing Respect Party.
-Sayeeda Warsi, who was the first Muslim to serve in a British cabinet, was appointed by David Cameron in 2010 as a minister without portfolio.
+The majority of British Muslims vote for the Labour Party, however there are some high-profile Conservative Muslims, including former Minister for Faith and Communities and former Co-chairman and the Conservative Party Sayeeda Warsi, described by The Guardian as a 'rising star' in the Tory party.
+Warsi, who was the first Muslim to serve in a British cabinet, was appointed by David Cameron in 2010 as a minister without portfolio.
 She was made a senior minister of state in 2012.
 In August 2014 she resigned over the government's approach to the 2014 Israel-Gaza conflict.

 Muslim political parties in Britain have included the People's Justice Party (UK), a Pakistani and Kashmiri party that won city council seats in Manchester in the 2000s, and the unsuccessful Islamic Party of Britain, an Islamist party in Bradford in the 1990s.
+In 2023, the Electoral Commission rejected an application to set up a new political party named 'Party of Islam'.

 In the 2017 general election, 15 Muslim MPs (12 Labour and 3 Conservative) were elected, up from 13 Muslim MPs in 2015 general election.
 In the 2019 general election, a record number of 19 Muslim MPs were elected (15 Labour and 4 Conservative).

+Survey data analysed by UK in a Changing Europe showed that Labour (72 per cent) led Conservatives (11 per cent) by 61 points amongst Muslim voters in 2019.
+Further analysis showed that many minorities were "necessity liberals" who voted for Labour not because they were social liberals, but because Labour represented a broader political package and distrusted the Conservatives on identity matters.
+British Pakistani and British Bangladeshi voters in particular, by a margin of 20–30 points, believed that LGBT rights had gone too far.

+At the 2024 general election, 24 Muslim MPs were elected including a record four independent pro-Palestinian MPs.
+All of the elected independent MPs were endorsed by The Muslim Vote, a pressure group set up in December 2023 in response to the Gaza war.
+Polling by Savanta found that 44 per cent of Muslim voters ranked the matter among their top five issues compared to 12 per cent of non-Muslims.